 Last week my colleague Dounia and I got the chance to attend the Hero Conf and SearchLove virtual summit, a two-day conference on PPC and SEO.
-This year, the conference kicked off with an interesting talk on the integration of those these two, given by Will Critchlow.
+This year, the conference kicked off with an interesting talk on the integration of those two, given by Will Critchlow.
 In my opinion, he shared some valuable insights that are simple, but at the same time often overlooked.

 Even though PPC and SEO are two different channels, we do see similar trends transforming both.
 In SEO, for example, we’ve seen a shift from keywords to search intent.
 Similarly, marketers shifted from using manual bids and modifiers to using smart bidding strategies.
 Recently, we also learned about the removal of broad-match modified in Google Ads.